groundhoggwp/groundhogg/README.txt

 == Changelog ==

+= 1.3.11.4 =
+* TWEAKED Field timer now normalizes any custom meta given to ensure it works as intended.
+* FIXED failing security check when submitting forms from the admin screen.
+* FIXED form styling in admin screen.

 = 1.3.11.3 =
 * FIXED NAMSPACE constant not allowed in php 5.6, changed to NAME_SPACE for backwards compatibility.